Renfe Class 352: Operations

 Electrification, and the introduction in the 1970s of the Japanese Renfe Class 269 displaced the locomotives onto non electrified lines.
-From then on Class 352 are used on non-electrified lines such as Badajoz - Lisbon, Granada - Almeria, Murcia - Cartagena.
+From then on Class 352 were used on non-electrified lines such as Badajoz - Lisbon, Granada - Almeria, Murcia - Cartagena.

-In 1980 352-004 is altered in order to tow the new Talgo pendular trains; working between Zaragoza and Madrid from June 1980.
-Later on it is used on Talgo pendular trains between Madrid and Cartagena.
+In 1980 352-004 was altered in order to tow the new Talgo pendular trains; working between Zaragoza and Madrid from June 1980.
+Later on it was used on Talgo pendular trains between Madrid and Cartagena.

-Between September 1995 to April 1996, 352-004 is used on the Talgo pendular Madrid - Cartagena replacing the damaged 354-008.
+Between September 1995 to April 1996, 352-004 was used on the Talgo pendular Madrid - Cartagena replacing the damaged 354-008.

 The locomotives started to be decommissioned at the turn of the century - with machines requiring major work being removed rather than repaired.
 In time the last of the class to cease work was 312-001 (which was also the first delivered) was withdrawn in 2002 having given 38 years of service with over 7 million kilometers travelled.